Page images

 or, practically, for every ton of linseed cake he is repaid half its cost for the manurial residue.

 If the price of cotton cake be £7 5s. a ton, then the farmer receives back £3 12s.
 6d. in the shape of the value of the manurial residue.
-Now compare the value of the two cakes when their constituents, looked at only from the manure point of view, are considered.

 I have not now time, nor is this the place, to explain how my values for the nitrogen as ammonia, phosphoric acid, and potash are arrived at, but anyone who cares to go into the subject will find the method fully explained in a Paper which I had the honour to read at Great George Street in 1887, and which has been published in the "Transactions" of the Institution.

-For our present purpose I think it will be fair to take nitrogen as ammonia at 4d. a lb., phosphoric acid (P2 О ̧) at 2d. a lb., and potash (K O) at 2d. a lb.
+For our present purpose I think it will be fair to take nitrogen as ammonia at 4d. a lb., phosphoric acid (P2 О ̧) at 2}d. a lb., and potash (K O) at 2d. a lb.

 From these figures you will see that, while the generally approved method of arriving at the value to an incoming tenant of these two feeding stuffs which have been consumed on the farm is, for linseed cake £4 a ton, and for cotton cake £3 12s.
 6d. a ton, by taking the manurial constituents as a basis, the value of the former cake is only £2 14s.
 4d. a ton instead of £4, and the latter £3 18s.
 2d. instead of £3 12s.
 6d. a ton.